leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

     *You may choose to install miniconda in any other directory, e.g., if your home space quota is small, by changing the install prefix.
-    You may also run* ``bash Miniconda3-latest-*.sh`` *to go through the whole installation process if desired.*
+    You may also run* ``bash Miniconda3-latest-*.sh`` *to go through the whole installation process (and prompts) if desired.*

 Make the conda command available in all bash shells with,